Rene Beauregard House: House construction and style

 Perhaps the most interesting detail of construction is the chimney.
 There are in reality two chimneys which by means of an arch in the attic are joined together and come out of the roof just below the ridge as one.

 "The property, upon which what is known as the Rene Beauregard House is located, was conveyed to New Orleans Terminal Company in 1904 in two parcels."

-It is also said that the property was once owned by Augustin Ma Carte, a rich planter, at the time of the three "battles of New Orleans, and was used by General Andrew Jackson as headquarters.
-The Battle of New Orleans was fought in 1815.

 Reported condition as of 1937

 Poor.
 North wing has collapsed.
 Wings at each end of house are additions, Entire first floor has rotted out, Walls, roof and columns of main house are still in good condition.
 Number of Stories Two stories with attic.

 Rene Beauregard House restoration

 Purchased by the National Park Service in 1949.
-Even though this house has had much time without residents, the National Park Service restored the mansion in 1965 at a cost of $247,000 dollars all which was donated by prominent families from St Bernard Parish, including John J. Janusa, Anthony Mistrot and the Colomb Family making up the bulk of donations and is now part of the Chalmette National Battlefield.
+Even though this house has had much time without residents, the National Park Service restored the mansion in 1965 at a cost of $247,000 all which was donated by prominent families from St Bernard Parish, including John J. Janusa, Anthony Mistrot and the Colomb Family making up the bulk of donations and is now part of the Chalmette National Battlefield.

 The battlefield, located in St. Bernard Parish to the southeast of the Lower Ninth Ward that was decimated by the storm, is bordered by one of the levees that were breached during the category five hurricane in 2005.

 While the damage was not as catastrophic as it was for much of the local community, the historic battlefield suffered substantial damage.

 Katrina flooded the entire parish of St. Bernard with 2–22 feet of water due to overtopping and levee breaches of the Mississippi River-Gulf Outlet (MRGO) in St. Bernard Parish and Industrial Canal in the lower 9th Ward of Orleans Parish.
 This resulted in the complete ruin of the park’s visitor center and substantial damage to other structures including the historic Malus-Beauregard House, the Chalmette Monument, and Chalmette National Cemetery.
 The nearby Mississippi River levee was not overtopped or breached at any time during or after Katrina.
 MRGO has been dammed and the levees strengthened, however, all the land is sinking due to soil subsidence, saltwater intrusion, and levees blocking silt deposition.